gdisf/teaching-materials/backbone/README.md

 ## Course description

-In this workshop, you'll learn all about Backbone.js, a popular front-end javascript library for creating dynamic, interactive web interfaces.
+In this workshop, you'll learn all about Backbone.js, a popular front-end JavaScript library for creating dynamic, interactive web interfaces.

-The workshop will be a mix of lectures and hands-on exercises in pairs.
+The workshop will be a mix of lectures and hands-on exercises in pairs, and will be taught by [teacher X, tiny bio].
 This workshop is highly recommended for anyone attending our frontend workshop series and is a perfect follow-up for our JS MVC workshop.

 ### Prerequisites: